ipassynk/gulp-angular-es6-coverage/README.md

 1. Gulp unit test is completly replaced by npm test and npm test:watch scripts
 2. webpack configuration for karma.conf is added with isparta-loader for es6 support
 3. Add test entry file /src/app/tests.entry.js that import the main app file and use alternative karma-webpack
-4. Add webpack preprocessor for /src/app/tests.entry.js
+4. Add webpack preprocessor for /src/app/tests.entry.js in karma.conf

 Install and Run: